-With 2021 firmly in our rear view mirror, now is the time we all start thinking about the year ahead.
+With 2022 firmly in our rear view mirror, now is the time we all start thinking about the year ahead and our New Year’s resolutions.
 It may have been your brother Harry on Christmas Day, saying that he is sick of spending everything he earns as soon as it comes in, or your colleague Betty at the end of year Christmas Party, mentioning how she is always struggling to come up with rent on time.

 Set yourself a target

 If you are really serious about achieving your money goals in 2023, you need to set yourself a target that you can aim towards.
 The target you set must be realistic and take into consideration your current financial position, which is primarily based on your income, expenses, debts, insurance, investments and superannuation.

 You should then look to track your progress on a month by month basis.
 To do this, you should enter your assets and liabilities into a spreadsheet on a monthly basis to ensure you are getting closer to your target.

 If you are not overly savvy with Microsoft Excel, ASIC’s Money Smart website has an easy to understand stock take calculator, which can be used to calculate your net assets (assets minus liabilities).

 Now you may be thinking, having a target sounds great, but achieving it is always so much easier said than done.
 Well, this is when the ‘bucket’ strategy may be able to help.

 One very effective strategy you could implement is the 60-20-20 strategy.

 In a nutshell, 60% of your paycheck should be allocated into a safety bucket.
 This bucket is for meeting your regular day-to-day expenses, such as rent/mortgage, food, phone bills, internet, car, clothes, pet food.
 All the things required for you and your family to live safely.